Formalising and Computing the Fourth Homotopy Group of the $3$-Sphere in Cubical Agda: Introduction

 \begin{quote} \emph{This result is quite remarkable in that even though it is a constructive proof, it is not at all obvious how to actually compute this [$\beta$].
 At the time of writing, we still haven’t managed to extract its value from its definition. \cite[Page~85]{Brunerie16}}\end{quote}

 In fact, \cite[Appendix B]{Brunerie16} contains a complete and concise definition of $\beta$ as the image of $1$ under a sequence of $12$ maps:

-By implementing this number in a proof assistant with computational support for univalence and HITs, one should be able to normalize it using a computer to establish that $\beta = \pm 2$ and hence that $\pi_4(\bS^3) \cong \ZZ/2\ZZ$.
+By implementing this number in a proof assistant with computational support for univalence and HITs, one should be able to normalise it using a computer to establish that $\beta = \pm 2$ and hence that $\pi_4(\bS^3) \cong \ZZ/2\ZZ$.
 In 2016, by the time Brunerie was finishing his thesis, there were some experimental proof assistants based on the cubical type theory of \cite{CCHM18}, but these were too slow to perform such a complex computation.
-So, instead of relying on normalization, Brunerie spends the second part of the thesis (Chapters 4--6) to prove, using a lot of the advanced machinery mentioned above, that $| \beta |$ is propositionally equal to $2$.
+So, instead of relying on normalisation, Brunerie spends the second part of the thesis (Chapters 4--6) to prove, using a lot of the advanced machinery mentioned above, that $| \beta |$ is propositionally equal to $2$.
 However, if one were instead able to compute the number automatically in a proof assistant, this equality would hold definitionally---effectively reducing the complexity and length of the proof by an order of magnitude.

-The intriguing possibility of a computer-assisted formal proof made many people interested and countless attempts to normalize it has been made using increasingly powerful computers.
-However, to date, no one has succeeded and it is still unclear if $\beta$ is normalizable in a reasonable amount of time.
-In light of this, it is natural to wonder if it is possible to simplify it to be able to compute it.
-For example, the original definition only involves 1-HITs, as the status of higher HITs was still quite understudied at the time.
-With a better understanding of higher HITs \cite{LumsdaineShulman19,CoquandHuberMortberg18,CavalloHarper19}, one quickly sees that the first $3$ maps can be combined into one sending $1$ to the 3-cell of $\bS^3$ defined as a 3-HIT instead of as an iterated suspension as in~\cite{Brunerie16}.
-Unfortunately, simple optimizations like this do not seem to be sufficient and, after several unsuccessful attempts, we decided to formalize the second half of Brunerie's thesis instead.
-However, this is by no means straightforward.
-The first issue appears already in Section 4.1 about smash products.
-The main result, Proposition 4.1.2, says that the smash product is a 1-coherent symmetric monoidal product on pointed types.
-However, its proof is just a sketch and Brunerie writes the following about it:
+The intriguing possibility of a computer assisted formal proof made many people interested and countless attempts to normalise Brunerie's $\beta$ have been made using increasingly powerful computers.
+However, to date, no one has succeeded and it is still unclear whether it is normalisable in a reasonable amount of time.
+In light of this, it is natural to wonder whether it is possible to simplify Brunerie's number in order to be able to compute it.
+For example, Brunerie's original definition only involves 1-HITs, as the status of higher HITs was still quite understudied at the time.
+With a better understanding of higher HITs developed in \cite{LumsdaineShulman19,CoquandHuberMortberg18,CavalloHarper19}, one quickly sees that the first $3$ maps can be combined into one sending $1$ to the 3-cell of $\bS^3$ defined as a 3-HIT and not as an iterated suspension as in Brunerie's thesis.
+Unfortunately, simple optimisations like this do not seem to reduce the complexity of the computation enough and all attempts to run it have thus far failed.